llpeterson/direct/wireless.md

 technology advances to the point where very cheap small devices can be deployed in large quantities to monitor things like temperature, humidity, and energy consumption in a building.

-## Cell Phone Technologies

-## Security of Wireless Links

-One of the fairly obvious problems of wireless links compared to wires or fibers is that you can't be too sure where your data has gone.
-You can probably figure out if it was received by the intended receiver, but there is no telling how many other receivers might have also picked up your transmission.
-So, if you are concerned about the privacy of your data, wireless networks present a challenge.

-Even if you are not concerned about data privacy—or perhaps have taken care of it in some other way—you may be concerned about an unauthorized user injecting data into your network.
-If nothing else, such a user might be able to consume resources that you would prefer to consume yourself, such as the finite bandwidth between your house and your ISP.

-For these reasons, wireless networks typically come with some sort of mechanism to control access to both the link itself and the transmitted data.
-These mechanisms are often categorized as *wireless security.*